 Best Hostel on Ometepe – El Zopilote

-El Zopilote is perfect for solo travelers visiting Ometepe, offering a special stay with a range of free daily events such as sunset yoga and tours of the permaculture farm.
-Be sure not to miss out on the lively Friday pizza night.
-Accommodations at El Zopilote are diverse, ranging from dorm rooms and private rooms to a campsite and budget-friendly hammocks available for under $5.
+El Zopilote is perfect for solo travellers visiting Ometepe, offering a special stay with a range of free daily events such as morning yoga and tours of the permaculture farm.
+Be sure not to miss out on the lively pizza nights.
+Accommodations at El Zopilote are diverse, ranging from dorm rooms and private rooms to a campsite and budget-friendly hammocks available for under $7.
 The hostel life here is amazing!

 How to Get to Ometepe

 You know what they say: the best places are the hardest to get to….Welcome to Ometepe.
-You’ll start your day by venturing to the ferry port (about an hour from San Juan del Sur) which is a GREAT excuse to have a pit stop for the night in a cute surf town with great vibes.
+You’ll start your day by venturing to the ferry port at San Jorge near Rivas, then most likely heading straight to Moyogalpa.

 Fun fact – the lake surrounding Ometepe (Lake Nicaragua) is the biggest lake in Central America!
 Cool, right?